Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Certification via Atomic Norm Minimization

 Crucially, the correctness of these recovered frequencies can be certified by solving the associated dual problem:

 where $Q(f):= \langle a(f), q \rangle$ is the \emph{dual polynomial}.
-The solution is certified as unique when the dual polynomial reaches its maximum value $|Q(f)| = 1$ precisely for all $f \in \Omega$ and $|Q(f)| < 1 $ otherwise (see \cite[Proposition 2.4]{tang2013compressed}).
+The solution is certified as \emph{unique} when the dual polynomial reaches its maximum value $|Q(f)| = 1$ precisely for all $f \in \Omega$ and $|Q(f)| < 1 $ otherwise (see \cite[Proposition 2.4]{tang2013compressed}).
 An example of this dual certificate is shown in Fig.~\ref{fig:dual_polynomial} for the setting used in Fig.~\ref{fig:sparse_vs_dense} (a), where $Q(f)$ is real-valued and touches $\pm 1$ precisely at the true frequencies (indicated with markers).

-Finally, we note that solving the ANM with the SDP formulation in Eq.~\eqref{eq:sdp} is computationally impractical for a large number of measurements (see Appendix \ref{sec:sdp_running_times}).
+Finally, we note that solving the ANM with the SDP formulation in Eq.~\eqref{eq:sdp} is computationally impractical for a large number of measurements (see example in \cite{supp_material} Supplemental Material, which includes Ref.~\cite{mosek}).
 In the following section, we show how ANM provides a principled way to certify whether, under sparsity and frequency separation conditions, a candidate model accurately reproduces the true dynamics in Eq. \eqref{eq:trace_o_rho}.